neoforged/.github/primers/1.22/index.md

         - `splitLines` - Splits the component into lines with the desired width.
         - `getTagIconLeft` - Gets the width of the content with an additional four pixel padding.
     - `KeyMapping$Category#DEBUG` - The debug keyboard category.
+    - `MusicToastDisplayState` - An enum representing how the toast for music should be displayed.
     - `NarratorStatus#LEGACY_CODEC` - A codec to deserialize the enum narrator status.
     - `OptionInstance`
         - `$IntRangeBase`